Necessary NFS Server Cluster Design for NFS Client Lock and File State Preservation

-In implementations where nfsserver.service is not stopped as part of failover, there is another potential problem (besides the loss of locks, already mentioned).
-If nfsserver is not stopped, then the file systems which were exported may still have active locks on them.
-If locks are active on a file system, that file system is considered "busy" and cannot be dismounted.
-If a file system cannot be dismounted, then normal failover of the file system is impossible, and the node will be "fenced" and forced down.
+In implementations where nfsserver.service is not stopped as part of failover, there is another potential problem (besides the loss of file state, already mentioned).
+If nfsserver is not stopped, then the file systems which were exported may still have open files on them.
+If open files exist on a file system, it is considered "busy" and cannot be dismounted.
+If a file system cannot be dismounted, then normal failover of the file system is impossible, and the node may be "fenced" and forced down.

-The option "wait_for_leasetime_on_stop=true" was created to avoid this fencing.
-The theory behind it is: By first removing the virtual IP from the NFS cluster resource and then waiting out the entire NFS lease time, all the locks will timeout and be cleared.
+The option "wait_for_leasetime_on_stop=true" was created to avoid that fencing scenario.
+The theory behind it is: By first removing the virtual IP from the NFS cluster resource and then waiting out the entire NFS lease time, all the open files (and locks, delegations, etc.) will timeout and be cleared.
 Since they are cleared, the file system will no longer be "busy" and can then umount properly.
 Fencing the node is avoided.

-HOWEVER, as already stated, this causes 2 obvious problems: (1) You must wait out the lease time, which delays the failover, and (2) all locks are lost.
+HOWEVER, as already stated, this causes 2 obvious problems: (1) You must wait out the lease time, which delays the failover, and (2) all file states (locks, opens, delegations, etc.) are lost.

-Instead, if nfsserver.service is stopped and started as part of a failover, there should be no need for "wait_for_leasetime_on_stop=true".
+Instead, if nfsserver.service is stopped and started as part of a failover (as stated in #2 above) there will be no need for "wait_for_leasetime_on_stop=true".
 If the recommended order (above in #3) is used, nfsserver.service will be stopped before the attempt to umount the file systems.
-As such, all locks (from the file system's perspective) will already be cleared and umount can proceed without delay and without problem.
+As such, all file states (from the file system's perspective) will get cleared.
+Therefore, umount can proceed without delay and without problem.
 Fencing is avoided.

-With this recommended setup, even though the locks are cleared from the file system perspective, they are still known to the nfsserver service, through it's records in /var/lib/nfs/nfsdcltrack/ (see #1 above).
-This will allow NFS clients to reclaim the locks after NFS Server is started fresh at the new node.
+With this recommended setup, even though the file states are cleared from the file system perspective, they are still known to the nfsserver service, through it's records in /var/lib/nfs/nfsdcltrack/ (see #1 above).
+This will allow NFS clients to reclaim the opens, locks, etc. after NFS Server is started fresh at the new node.

-5. Choosing a reasonable NFS v4 Lease Time.
+5. Choosing a reasonable NFS v4 Lease Time and Grace Time

 During normal NFS v4 operations (even without a failover occurring), NFS v4 clients need to be able to renew their state with the NFS Server.
 The frequency of this renewal is determined by the NFS4 "Lease Time" which is set by the NFS Server.
 NFS Clients learn this value from the NFS Server.
 On Linux NFS Servers, this value is set in /etc/sysconfig/nfs as: